Golvi1124/Golvi1124.HabitLogger/README.md

 ---
 ### Improvements:
 - Installed **Spectre Console NuGet Package** to make it easier to create beautiful, cross platform, console applications.
+- Added option to delete all data from the database

 ### Small extra improvements: